iot-for-all/iotc-ava-gateway/README.md

 * [Node.js](https://nodejs.org/en/download/) v14 or later
 * [Visual Studio Code](https://code.visualstudio.com/Download) with [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension installed
 * [Docker](https://www.docker.com/products/docker-desktop) engine
-* An [Azure Container Registry](https://docs.microsoft.com/azure/container-registry/) to host your versions of the modules
+* An [Azure Container Registry](https://docs.microsoft.com/azure/container-registry/) to host your versions of the built Docker containers.
+You can also use another container registry like DockerHub.

 ### Clone the repository and setup project
 1. If you haven't already cloned the repository, use the following command to clone it to a suitable location on your local machine: